stevenb-nz/stevenb-nz.github.io/_pages/scrabble.md

 [Final report on the ratings system review (pdf)](/assets/pdf/finalreport.pdf)<br>
 [A worked example of how the new ratings system is currently implemented (pdf)](/assets/pdf/workedexample.pdf)<br>
 [Reference implementation of new ratings system (code at github)](https://github.com/stevenb-nz/nzasp-ratings)

+### implementation of changes to the ratings system for 2019

+A group of New Zealand Scrabble players, including myself, are undertaking the review of the 2017 changes that I recommended in my report above.
+At this stage it seems likely that we will be recommending further changes to the ratings system, for adoption from the beginning of 2019.

 ### links to current rankings and ratings from the new system